avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 #### Named blocks

 The Ethereum Mainnet APIs allow for retrieving blocks by named parameters that the API server resolves based on their consensus mechanism.
-Other than the _earliest_ (genesis) named block, which MUST be interpreted in the same manner, all other named blocks are mapped to SAE in terms of the _execution_ status of blocks and MUST be interpreted as follows:

- * _pending_: the most recently _accepted_ block;
+C-Chain does not currently support _pending_, _safe_, and _finalized_ labels.
+This ACP modifies the meaning of _latest_ and adopts an altered definition of _safe_, which MUST each be resolved as:

- * _latest_: the block that was most recently _executed_;
+ * _latest_: the block that was most recently _executed_; and
- * _safe_ and _finalized_: the block that was most recently _settled_.
+ * _safe_: the block that was most recently _settled_.

-> [!NOTE]
+The interpretation of _latest_ with respect to execution instead of consensus creates APIs that give the illusion of synchronous execution.
+This is useful for integration with existing tooling, especially wallets.
+The block number returned by APIs MUST, similarly, correspond to _latest_.

+Unlike Ethereum's treatment of the _safe_ label (denoting a degree of safety against re-org) under this ACP, safety is absolute and with respect to hard-drive corruption on a specific node, which could result in invalid state.
+Such corruption is rare, and waiting for a _safe_ block is therefore only necessary for the most sensitive of applications.
+Similar guarantees can also be achieved by comparing a block's post-execution state root across multiple trusted nodes—all would have to be corrupted in the exact same way for such a check to result in a false negative.

-> The finality guarantees of Snowman consensus remove any distinction between _safe_ and _finalized_.
+The finality guarantees of Snowman consensus obviate the need for a _finalized_ label.
-> Furthermore, the _latest_ block is not at risk of re-org, only of a negligible risk of data corruption local to the API node.

 ### Observations around transaction prioritisation